I Refuse to Be Lonely

 I Refuse to Be Lonely is the ninth studio album by American soul singer-songwriter Phyllis Hyman.
-It was released posthumously in November 1995, five months after the singer's death on June 30, 1995.
+It was released posthumously on November 21, 1995 by Philadelphia International Records and Zoo Entertainment, five months after the singer's suicide on June 30, 1995.

 The album reached number 12 on the Billboard R&B albums chart and peaked at number 67 on the Billboard 200.